 German Ribs with Sauerkraut is a specialty of the German county Rheinhessen and around Frankfurt and Aschaffenburg, served with mashed potatoes and a glass of Appelwoi (apple wine).
 This German dish can be ordered in every local restaurant.
 These kind of ribs are cured, cooked and look like pork chops.
-It is not Kassler which will be smoked after it is cured.
-German ribs are enjoyed warm with Sauerkraut and mashed potatoes or cold with potato salad, mustard or and rolls or bread.
+It is not Kassler which will be smoked after the curing process.
+German ribs are enjoyed warm with Sauerkraut and mashed potatoes or cold with potato salad, mustard and/or fresh rolls or bread.

 Because it is very difficult to find the cured ribs in the USA – you can find Kassler, no problem – I found a recipe which shows you how to cure pork ribs.